SystemsApproach/private5g/software/gnbsim.rst

 gNBsim emulates a 5G RAN, generating (mostly) Control Plane traffic that can be directed at SD-Core.
 This section describes how to configure gNBsim to customize and scale the workload it generates.
 We assume gNBsim runs in one or more servers, independent of the server(s) that host SD-Core.
-These servers are specified in the ``hosts.ini`` file, as described in the section on Scaling Aether.
-This blueprint assumes you start with a variant of ``vars/main.yml`` customized for running gNBsim.
+These servers are specified in the ``hosts.ini`` file, as described in the `Scale Cluster
+<scale.html>`__ section.
+This blueprint assumes you start with a
+variant of ``vars/main.yml`` customized for running gNBsim.
 This is easy to do:

 .. code-block::